BeniIfland/Pharmacist_Agent_App/demo_inputs.md

 לא משנה

 **Expected:**
-- Flow escapes and re-routes to small_talk in Hebrew (not trapped in stock_check)
+- Flow escapes and re-routes to small_talk in Hebrew because the user want to abort (not trapped in stock_check)
 - Tracing panel: detect_intent → render_small_talk

 ---